Curriculum Plan

 Course Introduction

-The RMS Physical Education Department believes that physical education is an essential part of your child’s scholastic experience.
-Our program’s goal is to expose students to a variety of experiences that encourage them to enjoy and value physical activity and its effect on lifelong health and well-being.
-Through participation in individual and group activities, alternative environment activities, cooperative games, gymnastics, and sport experiences, students will develop the knowledge, skills, and attitudes necessary to succeed.
-This will allow them to incorporate physical activity into regular routines and leisure pursuits in order to live an active, healthy lifestyle.
+The RMS Physical Education department believes that physical education is an essential part of students' scholastic experience.
+The goal of our program is to encourage students to develop an appreciation for physical activity and its many health-related benefits by exposing them to a variety of activities including individual and group activities, alternative environment activities, cooperative games, gymnastics, and sport experiences.
+Students will acquire the necessary knowledge, skills, and attitudes to improve their physical literacy and engage in purposeful physical pursuits.

 Assessment and Evaluation